zazuko/lindas-blueprint-ui-config/README.md

 To see the options for a specific command, type `node cli.js help <command>`

-e.g. `node cli.js help fetch-classes` will show information concerning the `fetch-classes` command
+For example `node cli.js help fetch-classes` will show information concerning the `fetch-classes` command